Grahack/global-npm-seed/README.md

 Make sure that you have node and npm installed.

 Start by creating an empty directory and navigate to it in your terminal.
-Run ```npm init``` which will ask you a couple of questions about the module that you are building, such as name, versions, repository and author.
-Once it has all the information, it will compile it into *package.json*, which stores other inforamtion such as dependencies.
+Run ```npm init``` which will ask you a couple of questions about the module that you are building such as name, versions, repository and author.
+You can use the default values for all of these, or enter some real data if you want.

+Once it has all the information, it will compile it into *package.json*. *package.json* holds other data and metadata to identify and install your module.

 ## Modifying Package.json